 This step is crucial to incorporate air and structure into vegan cookies.
 You'll want to cream the butter and sugar together using a standing mixer or electric mixer until super fluffy.

 For the absolute best cookie dough flavor always chill your dough!
-These cookies really only need 1 hour of chill time & I promise it's worth the wait!
+These cookies really only need 30 minutes to 1 hour of chill time and, believe me, it is worth the wait.

 There are two reasons this is important:

-- Chilling the dough helps it firm up and ultimately makes it easier to form into a ball which is especially important for shaping these cookies.
+- Chilling the dough helps the cookie dough firm up and ultimately makes it easier to form into a ball which is especially important for shaping these cookies.

 - Take three balls (one of each color) and press together.
 Then, gently roll the balls together into one larger ball between your palms.